 As Data Science practices mature, the need to develop complex ML models and deploy them efficiently is becoming increasingly complex.
-If a Data Scientist is unable to productionize the ML Models built, it would mean huge opportunities lost in terms of cost to decision making.
+If a Data Scientist is unable to production the ML Models built, it would mean huge opportunities lost in terms of cost to decision-making.

-To overcome these problems, MLOps as a best practice was introduced .
+To overcome these problems, Machine Learning Operations (MLOps) as a best practice was introduced.
 This blog helps you with how to achieve ML ops with AWS Sagemaker.

 Alright!
 Now let’s get started.

 MLOps has different phases in its process.
 The image below illustrates it :

 Now let’s look into what each step in the MLOps process entails :

 In this phase, the Data Scientists build ML Models based on the Business Problem at hand, with varying hyper parameters.
 Typically, a Data Scientist would create the ML Models on a cloud-instance or an on-premise computer Instance that uses Jupyter Notebook or any other Machine Learning Tools.
 ML Algorithms could be written using cloud platform supported ML Libraries or making use of Programming language supported libraries like SciKit Learn in Python.

 2.Model Selection Phase:

 In this phase, now that a Data Scientist would have built different ML Models, it is now time to select the best model in terms of the Model Evaluation metrics.
 Based on the chosen metric, the best model to be deployed is identified.

 Having identified the best model, we need to deploy it to automate the ML flow process.
 The Deployment would usually be creating a Docker Image of the ML Model from External ML Libraries(Sci-Kit Learn/TensorFlow) or by making use of the Cloud Native ML Algorithms’ Image if external ML Libraries (Sci-Kit Learn/TensorFlow) are not used and creating an end-point on a Cloud Platform like AWS or Azure.